Barbara Kaneratonni Diabo

-Barbara will work this summer with filmmaker Pepper O’bomsawin for the co-creation of their short dance film.
+Barbara is collaborating with filmmaker Pepper O’bomsawin for the co-creation of their short dance film.

 Telling our stories through art is important and follows a long tradition that is still growing.
 Honouring my ancestors’ path, looking forward to future generations, understanding and exploring different perspectives, for me, is key to evolution.
 My goals are to inspire others, encourage cultural pride, uplift the spirit, and increase education and communication.
 Many things have hindered our bodies and spirit, but I choose to dance freely.

 Photo credit: Emily Smith